projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

    #.
 Rename the image if you desire.
 You must check the **customize
       configuration before install** option before you finish all stages.

 #.
-Verify that you can see the Overview screen as set up, shown in :numref:`debian10-setup` below:
+Verify that you can see the Overview screen has been set up, shown in :numref:`debian10-setup` below:

     .. figure:: images/debian-uservm-3.png
        :align: center